Matt Jones (radio host): Early life and education

-Career

-After graduating from Duke Law School, Jones returned to Kentucky to practice law before founding Kentucky Sports Radio (colloquially known by its initials "KSR"), a website and radio show dedicated to sports coverage involving the University of Kentucky Wildcats, in 2005.
-Jones bounced around several smaller radio shows before then launching KSR as a radio show in 2010.
-The radio show's flagship stations are WKJK in Louisville and WLAP in Lexington and is syndicated to 50 radio stations in 37 markets in Kentucky and surrounding states.
-From September 2016 until July 2019, Jones also hosted "Hey Kentucky!", a nightly sports and news recap program on WLEX-TV in Lexington, since also syndicated to WBNA in Louisville.
-On "Hey Kentucky!", Jones was joined nightly by rotating co-hosts, with some overlap with the KSR radio show.
+After graduating from Duke Law School, Jones returned to Kentucky to practice law, before founding Kentucky Sports Radio (colloquially known by its initials, "KSR"), a website and radio show dedicated to sports coverage involving the University of Kentucky Wildcats, in 2005.
+Jones bounced around several smaller radio shows, before launching KSR as a radio show, in 2010.
+The radio show's flagship stations are WKRD in Louisville and WLAP in Lexington, and it is syndicated to 50 radio stations, in 37 markets, in Kentucky and surrounding states.
 Jones and KSR also oversee a small network of podcasts based on the KSR brand and featuring personalities from both the KSR website and radio show.

 Since founding Kentucky Sports Radio, Jones has used his media platform to discuss both sports and politics.
-In 2014, he hosted live one-on-one conversations with both incumbent then-Senate Minority Leader Sen. Mitch McConnell and his challenger Kentucky Secretary of State Alison Lundergan Grimes.
-The conversation with Grimes on September 25 lasted 20 minutes and was called by The Daily Beast as "perhaps her most substantive interview."
-Unlike Grimes, whose interview was in-studio, McConnell's interview was a spur-of-the-moment, unannounced phone call to the program two weeks later that was described as "emotional and combative."
+In 2014, he hosted live one-on-one conversations with both then-incumbent Senate Minority Leader Sen. Mitch McConnell and his challenger Kentucky Secretary of State Alison Lundergan Grimes.
+The conversation with Grimes, on September 25, lasted 20 minutes and was noted by The Daily Beast as "perhaps her most substantive interview."
+Unlike Grimes, whose interview was in-studio, McConnell's interview was a spur-of-the-moment, unannounced phone call to the program, two weeks later, and was described as "emotional and combative."

 The next year, Jones hosted a Republican gubernatorial primary debate between the four candidates vying to win the Republican nomination for Kentucky Governor.
 Jones has stated that he thinks this debate, three weeks before the primary election, contributed to Matt Bevin's 86-vote primary victory.
 Jones was also selected as the emcee for the annual Fancy Farm political picnic, the traditional start to Kentucky's fall campaign season, in August 2015.

+During the 2023–24 college basketball season, Jones responded to a 35-point performance by Robbie Avila for Indiana State against Evansville with a tweet featuring an Avila highlights video.
+In the post, Jones gave Avila the nickname "Cream Abdul Jabbar", referring to Avila playing the same position as Kareem Abdul-Jabbar (center) and wearing goggles on the court.
+The nickname quickly went viral.